-These guidelines represent minimum standards that IHSA member schools should follow for athletic competitions.
-Schools with more restrictive guidelines are not expected to modify any pre-existing guidelines in order to meet this policy.
-These guidelines will be used by managers or their designees at all IHSA state series events when the Wet Bulb Globe Temperature (WBGT) is above 80 degrees Fahrenheit.
-State series tournament managers will make the decisions to suspend and resume activity in accordance with these guidelines using those devices or systems usually used at the state series venue/site.
+These requirements represent minimum standards that IHSA member schools must follow for all athletic activities and competitions, both outdoors and indoor facilities that are not airconditioned.
+Schools with more restrictive guidelines are not expected to modify any preexisting guidelines in order to meet this policy.
+These guidelines will also be used by managers or their designees at all IHSA state series events when the Wet Bulb Globe Temperature (WBGT) is above 80 degrees Fahrenheit.
+Decisions to suspend and resume activity will be in accordance with these guidelines.